dint-dev/database/database/README.md

     final sqlClient = database.sqlClient;

-    // Select all pizza products with price less than 10. final pizzas = await sqlClient.query(
+    // Select all pizza products with price less than 10.
+    //
+    // This will return a value of type:
+    //   Iterable<Map<String,Object>>
+    final pizzas = await sqlClient.query(
       'SELECT * FROM product WHERE type = ?, price < ?',
       ['pizza', 10],